chrissarmstrong/seeking-manifold/content/Sabbatical Activities.md

 Over the last decade or so I've used a few different note-taking tools.
 For many years one called [TiddlyWiki](https://tiddlywiki.com/) was my go-to, but I also tried Joplin and a few others.
 But all through those years there were various capabilities missing from whatever tool I was using, always prompting me to try something new.

 That search for a better tool has pretty much ended now that I've found [Obsidian](https://obsidian.md/).
 It is a beautifully-written piece of software that—together with a number of plugins created by the community of users—has addressed all of my note-taking wants.
 I use it on and off *all day long*, for documenting the little projects I'm working on, capturing ideas, taking notes about things I don't want to forget, creating drawings, keeping daily notes, and on and on.
-People talk about it as a 'second brain', and that kind of captures it well.
+People talk about it as a 'second brain', and that captures it pretty well.
 The team that created it are rock stars.

-And you can pretty easily connect Obsidian to Quartz and Github for publishing static sites, so I now use that combo for authoring this blog.
+And you can connect Obsidian to Quartz and Github for publishing static sites, so I now use that combo for authoring this blog.

 ## Zotero

-For me, Zotero is like Anki and Obsidian, in the sense that I find it indispensable.
+For me, Zotero is like Anki and Obsidian, in that it is indispensable.
 Before I started using it I would either annotate standalone pdfs for papers I really cared about (what a mess), or I wouldn't bother (and then would bang my head on the desk when I couldn't remember what I learned the last time I looked at the paper!).

 Having a single repository for all my notes on papers is *so* nice.